 A multi-year model showing the distribution of 4 types of phytoplankton (Credit: MIT Darwin Project, ECCO2, MITgcm: Oliver Jahn MIT, Chris Hill MIT, Mick Follows MIT, Stephanie Dutkiewicz MIT, and Dimitris Menemenlis JPL)

 Ocean Fertilization Website - an informational website with resources for scientists and non-scientists, including "the basics" of iron and ocean iron fertilization, scientific and gray literature, policy documents, web and education resource list, newspaper/media articles, fertilization experiment links, and an infographic available in English and Spanish: https://web.whoi.edu/ocb-fert/

 Ocean acidification Sea Islands infographic and accompanying video from @GullahGeechee by Queen Quet

 A new children’s book To the Top of the World images and stories of an Arctic GEOTRACES expedition.
-The book is available for sale online at www.healycruisebook.com, at the Eight Cousins bookstore in Falmouth, MA (with proceeds from local sales will go to supporting Falmouth STEM Boosters' new science fair materials fund) and at the WHOI gift shop.
+The book is available for sale online at www.healycruisebook.com, and in Falmouth, MA at the Eight Cousins bookstore in and at the WHOI gift shop (proceeds from local sales will go to Falmouth STEM Boosters' new science fair materials fund).

 Lost Antarctica – Adventures in a Disappearing Land.
 Written for the general public and with excellent reviews in Nature, Smithsonian Magazine, Kirkus Reviews, and strong endorsements by E.O.
 Wilson, Sylvia Earle, Bill Gates, among others, an entire chapter of Lost Antarctica is devoted to explaining ocean acidification and its current and potential impacts on Antarctic marine life.
 Jim was also recently interviewed on NPR's On Point show.